JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 ## 10.76742
 ```

-The package ml currently under construction should emulate R in that respect, the `ml_simple_lm` should return the model which should be usable with the `predict` function.
+The package ml currently under construction should emulate R in that respect; the `ml_simple_lm` should return the model which should be usable with the `predict` function.
 In order to do we are going to need to track regressions internally in V8 so the `ml_simple_lm` return a proxy of the model that `predict` can use to predict on the intended model.

-In order to track and store regressions internally we are going to declare an empty array when the package is loaded.
+In order to track and store regressions internally, we are going to declare an empty array when the package is loaded.

 ```r
 # zzz.R